-- Most Covid-19 symptoms can also be caused by severe influenza (including pneumonia, thrombosis and the temporary loss of the sense of smell), but with severe Covid-19 these symptoms are indeed more frequent and more pronounced.
+- Most Covid-19 symptoms can also be caused by severe influenza (including pneumonia, thrombosis and the temporary loss of the sense of taste and smell), but with severe Covid-19 these symptoms are indeed much more frequent and more pronounced.

-- The often shown exponential curves of “corona cases” are misleading, as the number of tests also increased exponentially.
-In most countries, the ratio of positive tests to tests overall (i.e. the positivity rate) remained constant at 5% to 20% or increased only slightly.
-In many countries, the peak of the spread was already reached well before the lockdown.
+- The often shown exponential curves of “coronavirus cases” are misleading, as the number of tests also increased exponentially.
+In most countries, the ratio of positive tests to tests overall (i.e. the positivity rate) always remained below 20%.
+In many countries, the infection peak was already reached well before the lockdown came into effect.

-- Countries without lockdowns, such as Japan, South Korea, Belarus and Sweden, have not experienced a more negative course of events than many other countries.
+- Countries without lockdown, such as Japan, Belarus and Sweden, have not experienced a more negative course of events than many other countries.
 Sweden was even praised by the WHO and now benefits from higher immunity compared to lockdown countries.
 75% of Swedish deaths happened in nursing facilities that weren’t protected fast enough.

-- There is still little to no scientific evidence for the effectiveness of cloth face masks in healthy and asymptomatic individuals.
-Experts warn that such masks may interfere with normal breathing and may become “germ carriers” if used repeatedly.
+- There is still little to no scientific evidence for the effectiveness of cloth face masks in the general population, and the introduction of mandatory masks couldn’t contain or slow the epidemic in most countries.
+Some experts warn that face masks may interfere with normal breathing and may become “germ carriers” if used repeatedly.

-- Many clinics in Europe and the US remained strongly underutilized or almost empty during lockdowns and in some cases had to send staff home.
+- Many clinics in Europe and the US remained largely underutilized during lockdowns and in some cases had to send staff home.
 Millions of surgeries and therapies were cancelled, including many cancer screenings and organ transplants.

 - Numerous internationally renowned experts in the fields of virology, immunology and epidemiology consider the measures taken to be counterproductive and recommend rapid natural immunization of the general population and protection of risk groups.